Laravel Beginner (P1005)

 11.4 Migration tricks

-Module 12: Building the Database with the Schema Builder Class
+Module 12: Building the Database with the Schema Builder Class12.1 The Schema Builder class

 12.2 Working with tables